Skip to main content

 The Government Accountability Office must assess the impact of this process, including the number of human trafficking survivors who file motions to vacate convictions or expunge records.

-The bill permits certain grants for legal representation to be used to seek post-conviction relief.
+The act permits certain grants for legal representation to be used to seek post-conviction relief.

-Finally, the bill allows a defendant to establish that the offenses were committed under duress by demonstrating that he or she was a victim of human trafficking at the time of the offense.
+Finally, the act allows a defendant to establish, as a defense, that the offenses were committed under duress by demonstrating that he or she was a victim of human trafficking at the time of the offense.

 What's happening now January 23, 2026